Battles of Ramadi (1917): Background

-In March 1917, the Ottoman Turks were driven out of Fallujah by the British and fell back to positions on the Madhij Defile, 29 km (18 miles) to the west.
+In March 1917, the Ottoman Turks under Halil Pasha were driven out of Fallujah by the British and fell back to positions on the Madhij Defile, 29 km (18 miles) to the west.
 On their retreat they managed to breach the Sakhlawiya Dam on the Euphrates, significantly increasing the risk of flooding downriver.
 Although this had some tactical advantages for the British in that floodwaters would make the area west of Baghdad impassable, it also carried with it the risk – which was deemed unacceptable – that the Samarra and Musaiyib railways would be threatened and Fallujah cut off.

 The British therefore sought to reconstruct the dam.
 This required the occupation of Dhibban, a village about 32 km (20 miles) south of Ramadi, in order to guard the working parties on the dam.
 General Frederick Stanley Maude decided that an operation should be mounted to occupy Dhibban and strike against the Turkish garrison at Ramadi, which was said to number "about 120 sabres, 700 rifles and 6 [artillery] guns" – in total about 1,000 men.
 Maude did not aim to occupy Ramadi but to drive out its garrison and capture as many prisoners and as much materiel as possible.

 Unexpectedly, however, the temperatures began to soar a few days after Maude issued his orders.
 By 8 July the temperature had reached over 50°C (123°F) in the shade in Baghdad and was several degrees higher in tents and dug-outs.
 The temperature in the direct sun was measured at 71°C (160°F).
 One observer noted that the Baghdadis called it "the hottest season in the memory of man" and commented that the extreme heat made most things too hot even to touch: "The rim of a tumbler burnt one's hand in a tent.
 The dust and sand burn the soles of one's feet through one's boots."